OneLetterTooShor/MockDuino/README.md

 // In your actual test file, you would include your arduino code and this test file
 // and run it using a unit testing framework.
 ```

+### Instructions for Compiling, Building, and Debugging Code via VSCode

+In order to have the ability to compile, build, and debug your code on VSCode, additional tools are required to interface with the RA4M1 MCU.
+It should be researched to see if there is support for USB programming and debugging.
+Otherwise it is assumed that an Atmel-ICE Hardware Debugger will be used to interface with the MCU, via the SWD pins.

 ## Development Roadmap and VS Code Integration